MD Admissions Requirements

 NYU Long Island School of Medicine seeks applicants who excel academically and exhibit robust intellectual curiosity, as evidenced by the rigor, breadth, and depth of their coursework.
 We encourage students majoring in any field of study, including the humanities and social sciences, to apply.

 Because we recognize the diverse range of educational experiences of our applicants, we do not mandate prerequisite coursework.
-Instead, our admission committee looks at each applicant’s academic preparation to assure the foundational knowledge required for our accelerated three-year program.
+Instead, our admission committee evaluates each applicant’s academic preparation to assure the foundational knowledge required for our rigorous accelerated three-year program.
 Applicants are expected to demonstrate a high level of proficiency in biology, physics, chemistry, genetics, statistics, English, psychology, and sociology.
 As such, we recommend these courses as part of a broad premedical curriculum.

 COVID-19 and the Application Process

-Medical College Admission Test® Requirements
+Medical College Admission Test Requirements